 In Travel & Leisure’s 2023 list of the 20 Most Beautiful Small Towns In The US, only one Illinois town made the cut.
 That town is Galena.
 Located about three hours from Chicago, Galena looks like a scene from a blockbuster novel.
 Hidden in the northwestern corner of Illinois, Galena’s backdrop is defined by gorgeous hills and even more gorgeous dales.
+Don't miss out on visiting Horseshoe Mound, which provides sweeping views over the Mississippi River and three different states.
 Yet Galena itself, sometimes called “the masterpiece of the Midwest,” is the real gem.
+For those interested in American Civil War history, the Ulysses S. Grant Home is a well-preserved site that was gifted to General Grant after the war.
 Looking like a city that time forgot, Galena is dotted with several stately mansions of which more than 85% are listed on the National Register of Historic Places.
 And with more than 120 shops and restaurants, both shoppers and foodies will be spoilt for choice in this cute, little town.

 Nestled about 40 miles west of Chicago and in an area that spans 9.75 square miles, Geneva may not look like its famous European namesake, but it boasts style and charm that are no less appealing.
 A leisurely stroll around Geneva’s downtown, while sampling the town’s many eclectic shops and restaurants — may make one seriously consider relocation.
 It does not help matters that Geneva hugs the picturesque Fox River which in turn imbues it with a bucolic setting that will make any first-time visitor consider extending his stay.
+The Fabyan Windmill, an authentic, working Dutch windmill dating from the 1850s, is an engineering marvel and a history lesson rolled into one.
+Don't miss out on the Little Traveler, a 36-room historic mansion turned shopping experience that specializes in items from around the world.
 Outdoor options include Island Park, one of the town’s consistent highlights.
 This green-space gem features a beautiful pavilion, a tree house playground, and the Fox River Bike Trail —where bikers can pedal a vacation away.

 Curled up in the northwestern corner of Illinois, Mount Caroll boasts a population of just about 1,500.
 Since population often determines whether a city is regarded as small or big, Mount Caroll’s size does not need conjecture.
 Yet Mount Caroll’s most defining feature is not its size or even its distinctive small-town allure.
 With the Wakarusa River, also called Caroll Creek, meandering through the cute, little town, Mount Caroll is the quintessential image of peaceful serenity, slow pace, and authentic charm.
 The town is also known for its range of antique stores where shoppers can enjoy sampling unique treasures.
 For those who want to dabble in some spine-chilling adventure — tinged with lots of fun — Raven's Grin Inn Haunted House is a must-do.
 And to appreciate color green in all its pristine glory, Point Rock Park is the place to be.

 Named for the surrounding coalfields, Carbondale sits on the northern edge of Illinois Ozarks about 100 miles from St. Louis, Missouri.
 For a long time, life in Carbondale has revolved around Southern Illinois University.
 With the influx of students from across the United States, Carbondale flourished to become an attractive college town.
 Today, Carbondale is a melting pot of culture and nature and is a great place to enjoy the quaint majesty of the outdoors.
-Known as the gateway to the Shawnee Hills Wine Trail, Carbondale is a perfect base from which to explore the 11 award-winning wineries nestled along a 35-mile drive along Highway 127 and Highway 51 in the Shawnee National Forest.
-Besides, Carbondale is home to up to nine picturesque nature trails—as well as 14 amazing parks.
+The Science Center of Southern Illinois is a must-visit, especially for families, as it features a range of interactive exhibits to engage young minds.
+Known as the gateway to the Shawnee Hills Wine Trail, Carbondale is a perfect base from which to explore the 11 award-winning wineries along a 35-mile drive along Highway 127 and Highway 51 in the Shawnee National Forest.
+Besides, Carbondale is home to up to nine nature trails—as well as 14 amazing parks.
+Don't miss a trip to Giant City State Park, where you can hike the Giant City Nature Trail and see the fascinating 12,000-year-old sandstone bluffs.
 These two features, among many, make it an outdoor lover’s paradise worth exploring.

 Once the largest city in Illinois, Alton was established in the glory days of the steamboat era — on the banks of the Mississippi River.
 For a history lover, the town is no small gem.
 It is here that Elijah Lovejoy, an American Presbyterian minister and newspaper editor would set up his press for the Abolitionist newspaper, the Alton Observer.
 A pro-slavery mob, however, would throw this press, and two more that he would subsequently purchase, into the Mississippi River.
 It was in Alton also where Lovejoy would finally be killed while trying to protect his fourth press; probably becoming the first martyr of the Abolition movement.
 Today, visitors can see this press at the Hayner Library at 132 Alton Square as well as the building where Lovejoy was killed: Godfrey, Gilman & Co.
 Warehouse at 217 William Street.